honojs/website/examples/prisma.md

 ## Setup Prisma Accelerate

-To setup Accelerate, go to [Prisma Accelerate](https://www.prisma.io/data-platform/accelerate?via=start&gad_source=1&gclid=CjwKCAjwvIWzBhAlEiwAHHWgvX8l8e7xQtqurVYanQ6LmbNheNvCB-4FL0G6BFEfPrUdGyH3qSllqxoCXDoQAvD_BwE) and log in.
+To setup Accelerate, go to [Prisma Accelerate](https://www.prisma.io/data-platform/accelerate?via=start&gad_source=1&gclid=CjwKCAjwvIWzBhAlEiwAHHWgvX8l8e7xQtqurVYanQ6LmbNheNvCB-4FL0G6BFEfPrUdGyH3qSllqxoCXDoQAvD_BwE) and log in or register for free.

-After logging in, you will be taken to a page where you can create a new Accelerate project. and log in or register for free
+After logging in, you will be taken to a page where you can create a new Accelerate project.

 ![Accelerate Page](/images/prismaAcceleratePage.png)